shoui520/shoui520.github.io/docs/streamworkflow.md

-### Grabbing Audio and Exporting Sentence Cards Using Asbplayer
+## Grabbing Audio and Exporting Sentence Cards

+!!! tip "Anime Cards"
-**Make sure to manually add the image + missing fields for your card as you can't make full anime cards solely using asbplayer.**
+     Make sure to manually add the image + missing fields for your card as you can't make full anime cards solely using asbplayer.

 ### Exporting Sentence Cards